spieIbug/jquery-address-suggestion/README.md

 # jquery-address-suggestion
-A Jquery plugin for address autocomplete using Google Map Geocode API
+A jquery plugin for address autocomplete using Google Map Geocode API

 [jsFiddle Demo](https://jsfiddle.net/yacmed/yp0xmdf5/)

 ## Install using npm :

 ```
 npm install jquery-address-suggestion
 ```

 ## How to use it ?

 ### HTML Example

 ```
 <div class="form-group col-md-12">
 	<label for="address">Address</label>